CoderDojo/cp-local-development/README.md

 * Loading test data into your fresh setup
 * Making code changes

+Parts of this setup have been automated and can be found in the repository [cp-docker-development](https://github.com/niccokunzmann/cp-docker-development).

 ## Install Tools

 To develop for Zen you need the following tools installed: